KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_utilities/README.md

 File equation_of_motion_utilities.h includes
 -  CalculateMassMatrix function
 -  CalculateStiffnessMatrixGPoint provides a stiffness matrix for a specific integration point
--  CalculateStiffnessMatrix provides a stiffness matrix for all integration points
+-  CalculateStiffnessMatrix provides a stiffness matrix for an element
 -  CalculateDampingMatrix function
 -  CalculateIntegrationCoefficientsInitialConfiguration function that calculates integration coefficient for all integration points